small-tech/nodekit/README.md

 _Because creating a modern web site should be simple if your aim isn’t to do something nasty to people._

-> \* Currently, all routes are built as startup but that’s going to change in the next few days as I implement lazy loading of routes.
+> \* Currently, all routes are built at server start but that’s going to change in the next few days as I implement lazy loading of routes.
 Server startup time should be almost instant (< 10ms) and will mostly be limited by the initial data load time if you’re using the integrated [JavaScript Database (JSDB)](https://github.com/small-tech/jsdb).

 ## Index